 - Certification that you completed credit counseling.

-In order to move forward with your Chapter 13 bankruptcy plan, you will need to submit a repayment plan and have it approved.
-Approval of your plan is based on your ability to realistically make your proposed monthly payments based on your income.
-Your bankruptcy trustee may recommend your play for confirmation by the court, and once it is confirmed, you must adhere to it for the specified period of time.
+To move forward with your Chapter 13 bankruptcy plan, you must submit a repayment plan and have it approved.
+Approval of your plan is based on your ability to make your proposed monthly payments based on your income realistically.
+Your bankruptcy trustee may recommend your play for confirmation by the court, and once it is confirmed, you must adhere to it for the specified period.
 You will make the payments to your trustee, who will disburse the money to your creditors.
 Once you file for bankruptcy, an automatic stay goes into effect.
-This is a court order prohibiting your creditors from attempting to collect debt payments from you.
+This court order prohibits creditors from attempting to collect debt payments from you.
 Certain collections are not affected by this, though.
 These include child and spousal support payments.

-When you have satisfied the repayment plan, the court may close your case.
-A closed Chapter 13 bankruptcy will remain on your credit report for seven years following its completion.
+The court may close your case when you have satisfied the repayment plan.
+A closed Chapter 13 bankruptcy will remain on your credit report for seven years after completion.